NatronGitHub/NatronGitHub.github.io/about.md

 ### What can Natron do?

-Natron is specialized around 2D compositing.
+Natron is suited to perform 2D compositing tasks.
 That means it can:

-* Key out green screens
+* Chromakey blue and green screens
 * Rotoscope a moving object or person
 * Combine multiple pieces of footage on top of each-other
-* Stabilizing and tracking objects
+* Perform 2D stablization and tracking
-* Warping, cropping, blurring, and other effects
+* Warp, crop, blur, and other effects
-* Combining and editing render passes of OpenEXR files
+* Combine and edit render passes of OpenEXR files

 Natron does *not* include 3D compositing features.
 You will need to use a 3D package like [Blender](https://www.blender.org/) to render your 3D objects before bringing them into Natron for compositing.